 Culture and people have been highlights, of course we have experienced some functional or rude people, but we can find that at home, so no big deal.

 Our fellow travellers were generally friendly and considerate.
-Cultural norms of course were always present.
+Cultural norms of course were observed.

 Exit from the ship went very smoothly.
 Too smooth, we arrived at train station one and half hours early.
 We built in “oops moments” in our travel timeline but not needed.
 The train station is fairly functional, certainly no thrills.